Jacob Kuhrts: Family

-In a manuscript that Kuhrts wrote in 1906, he recalled how he changed his "wild life to that of a law-abiding citizen."
+In a manuscript that transcribed an oral synopsis of his life in 1906, Kuhrts recalled how he changed his "wild life to that of a law-abiding citizen."
 He said that he tried to attend a dance in the Arcadia block but he was turned away at the door because the management would not admit any "desperadoes in here, for this is a German ball, and people have to dress decently."

 By this time I took an inventory of myself and found it not very inviting. ...
 Fancy a man with his pants on the other side of his boots, partly split open from the hip down and tied with a baling rope; a gray shirt not overly clean; a dirty handkerchief around his neck; a big sombrero on his head; not having shaved for two months, very little soap had touched the face up to this time; and a great dragoon pistol on his hip.
 I came to the conclusion that I did not look very inviting, so back to the corral I went and hunted up my friend, Mike Nolan, a brother teamster.
 He was the only one who had a boiled shirt and store clothes, as we called them at the time.
 I found Mike and he loaned me his "duds."

 Admitted to the dance, he met sixteen-year-old Susan Buhn of Germany, and they were married on May 29, 1865.
-They had five children, sons Henry W. Kuhrts, George J. Kuhrts and Edward W. Kuhrts and daughters Emily Krempel and Grace Karstens.
+They had five children, sons Henry, George, and Edward, and daughters Emily and Grace.
+Emily would later marry John Paul Krempel and George would be hired by Henry Huntington as the chief engineer and manager of the Los Angeles Railway (Yellow Cars).